nothings/single_file_libs/README.md

 | misc     |  [visit_struct](https://github.com/cbeck88/visit_struct)              | Boost                | C++ |  2  | struct-field reflection
 | testing  |  [hippomocks](https://github.com/dascandy/hippomocks)                 | LGPL                 | C++ |**1**| unit testing
 | testing  |  [fctx](https://github.com/imb/fctx)                                  | BSD                  |C/C++|**1**| unit testing

-### Rules

-- Libraries must be usable from C or C++, ideally both
-- Libraries should be usable from more than one platform (ideally, all major desktops and/or all major mobile)
-- Libraries should compile and work on both 32-bit and 64-bit platforms
-- Libraries should use at most two files

-Exceptions will be allowed for good reasons.

 ### New libraries and corrections